Codeception/codeception.github.com/_posts/2013-02-28-codeception-1-5-5-roadmap.markdown

 Skipping and marking tests of incomplete was improved.
 We did a new solid implementation for it (it was very basic in `1.5.4`).
 Now If a test is marked to skip, no modules will be touched.
-This feature required to rework some core classes (like Step and TestCase and Scenario) but hopefully we got smaller and simpler code.

 {% highlight php %}
 <?php